3dhead/mola/README.md

 $ mola -t nord -p 50 input.jpg
 ```

-To enable verbose logs use the `-v` option.
+To enable verbose output use the `-v` option.

 ## Installation